lebe-dev/kubectl-search/README.md

 ## Safety

-Tool doesn't use any write or delete commands inside cluster.
+- Tool doesn't use any write or delete commands inside cluster
+- Tool doesn't log or print secret values

 ## Roadmap